unocss/unocss/docs/guide/index.md

 .m-1 { margin: 1px; }
 ```

-To make it more flexible, you can make your rule dynamic by changing the first argument on the rule (we call it matcher) to a RegExp, and the body to a function, for example:
+To make it more flexible, you can make your rule dynamic by changing the first argument on the rule (we call it matcher) to a `RegExp`, and the body to a function, for example:

 ```diff
 // uno.config.ts